Lake Ridge, Virginia

-- Become trained for the position, to include Troop Committee Training.
+Become trained for the position, including Troop Committee Training.

-- Provides meeting place for troop meetings and storage of troop equipment.
+Provides a meeting place for troop meetings and storage of troop equipment.

 All registered adults are members of the Troop Committee.
 The Scoutmaster and Assistant Scoutmasters are non-voting members.
 All other registered adults have a single vote.
 All adult leaders must be approved by the Committee Chair and the Charter Organization Representative after a reference check.
 Duties:

-- Participate on Board of Reviews as requested by the Advancement Coordinator.
+Participate on the Board of Reviews as requested by the Advancement Coordinator.